mui/material-ui/packages/pigment-css-react/README.md

 #### Color schemes

-Some tokens, especially color-related tokens, can have different values for different scenarios.
-For example in a daylight condition, the background color might be white, but in a dark condition, it might be black.
+Color-related tokens sometimes require multiple values to cover different color schemes in an app.
+For example, the app might have light mode with a white background and a dark mode with a black background.

-The `extendTheme` utility lets you define a theme with a special `colorSchemes` key:
+The `extendTheme` utility lets you define a theme with a special `colorSchemes` key to accommmodate this.
+The structure of each color scheme must be a plain object with keys and values.
+The snippet below shows how to create basic `light` and `dark` schemes:

 ```jsx
 extendTheme({